PharmGKB/PharmCAT/docs/using/Calling-CYP2D6.md

 # CYP2D6	*1x2/*2+*6
 ```

+For more information:

-* See [Running PharmCAT](/using/Running-PharmCAT#phenotyper) for details on the `-po` flag
+* see [Running PharmCAT](/using/Running-PharmCAT#phenotyper) for details on the `-po` flag
-* See [Outside Call Format](/specifications/Outside-Call-Format) for details on the outside call file
+* see [Outside Call Format](/specifications/Outside-Call-Format) for details on the outside call file

 #### Formatting StellarPGx output for PharmCAT

 As mentioned above, if you have whole genome sequencing (WGS) CRAM/BAM files, your best option is a tool like StellarPGx.
 Please note we are not affiliated with the StellarPGx team and offer no guarantees about its performance.
-Any questions or concerns on StellarPGx should be directed to the StellarPGx maintainers [twesigomwedavid@gmail.com](twesigomwedavid@gmail.com).
-Usage instructions for StellarPGx can be found on their [github](https://github.com/SBIMB/StellarPGx).
+Any questions or concerns on StellarPGx should be directed to the StellarPGx maintainer at [twesigomwedavid@gmail.com](twesigomwedavid@gmail.com).
+Usage instructions for StellarPGx can be found on their [GitHub repo](https://github.com/SBIMB/StellarPGx).

 While this tutorial is StellarPGx specific, it should illustrate how to integrate other external callers with PharmCAT.